Why Is Heroin So Deadly Today?

 To date, a limited number of studies have revealed little about U-47700’s potency or toxic impact, apart from its powerful potential to produce overdose 9.
 Pink is associated with at least 15 overdose deaths across 5 states in 2015 and 2016 9.
 North Carolina felt the biggest impact, with 10 of the 15 deaths occurring in that state alone 9.

 Unlike fentanyl, carfentanil, and “Pink,” xylazine is not a synthetic opioid.
 Instead, it is an adrenergic receptor antagonist similar to clonidine.
 It is used in veterinary medicine as an analgesic, sedative anesthetic, and muscle relaxant 10.
 Xylazine may be an effective horse tranquilizer, but it is not approved for use by humans.
-On the streets, xylazine is sometimes mixed directly into heroin and sometimes sold to users with heroin (in a separate package) as a modifier to enhance its effects 10.
+On the streets, xylazine is sometimes mixed directly in with it and sometimes sold to users with heroin separately (in a different package) as a modifier to enhance its effects 10.

 To this point, xylazine abuse has been observed mainly in Puerto Rico; however, there have been reports of the substance in other locations including Pennsylvania 10 and it may continue to spread as dealers look for ways to increase profits and buyers search for new ways to enhance their highs.